Code-Institute-Submissions/the-shamans-cat/README.md

 ### What the users of the site want
 The users of this site:
-1. are looking for a Shamanic energy-healer.
+1. are looking for a Shamanic energy-healer to book a session.
-2. are checking the credentials of the shamanic energy-healer.
+2. are checking the credentials of the shamanic energy-healer with a view to booking a session.
+3. are looking for the price of a session.
 3. came across the site via an internet search and want to learn more.

-___

-## UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 ### Audience
 The site is targeted at English speaking clients who are open to this type of healing and looking to find a shamanic energy-healer via the internet.